-- To participate in examinations, funerals and activities directly related to his or her work. - To compete for positions in the City Personnel System. - To present grievances or appeals to a government official.
+• To participate in examinations, funerals and activities directly related to his or her work.

+- To investigate a disciplinary issue, - To compete for positions in the City Personnel System. - To present grievances or appeals to a government official.

 Department Directors may not grant administrative leave in excess of fifteen days.
 The Mayor must approve requests for leave in excess of fifteen days.